pymc-devs/pymc/docs/source/Probability_Distributions.rst

             ...
             return total_log_prob

-PyMC3 expects the ``logp()`` method to return a log-probability evaluated at the passed ``value`` argument.
+PyMC expects the ``logp()`` method to return a log-probability evaluated at the passed ``value`` argument.
 This method is used internally by all of the inference methods to calculate the model log-probability that is used for fitting models.
 The ``random()`` method is used to simulate values from the variable, and is used internally for posterior predictive checks.

 Custom distributions
 ====================

-Despite the fact that PyMC3 ships with a large set of the most common probability distributions, some problems may require the use of functional forms that are less common, and not available in ``pm.distributions``.
+Despite the fact that PyMC ships with a large set of the most common probability distributions, some problems may require the use of functional forms that are less common, and not available in ``pm.distributions``.
 One example of this is in survival analysis, where time-to-event data is modeled using probability densities that are designed to accommodate censored data.

 An exponential survival function, where :math:`c=0` denotes failure (or non-survival), is defined by: